Online Monitoring of Object Detection Performance During Deployment: Experimental Setup

 \subsection{Dataset}

-We used multiple combination of three different datasets (KITTI \cite{KITTI}, BDD \cite{yu2018bdd100k}, Waymo \cite{waymo}) to conduct all the experiments.
-In each settings, one dataset from KITTI and BDD has been used as \textit{primary training dataset}.
-Then we used one of the video datasets from KITTI, BDD and Waymo as the \textit{secondary training dataset} which was not a part of \textit{primary training dataset}.
-To evaluate the system we used one video dataset that was unused as \textit{primary} or \textit{secondary} training dataset.
+We used multiple combinations of three different datasets (KITTI \cite{KITTI}, BDD \cite{yu2018bdd100k}, Waymo \cite{waymo}) to conduct all the experiments.
+In each setting, one dataset from KITTI and BDD has been used as \textit{primary} training dataset.
+Then we used one of the video datasets from KITTI, BDD and Waymo as the \textit{secondary} training dataset, which was not a part of \textit{primary} training dataset.
+To evaluate the system, we used one video dataset unused as \textit{primary} or \textit{secondary} training dataset.
 Each of the KITTI and BDD dataset has been split into $60\%$, $20\%$ and $20\%$ ratios to use as the \textit{primary}, \textit{secondary} and \textit{test} dataset.
 Besides, $50$ video segments of the Waymo dataset have been used as the \textit{test} dataset.
 The idea of \textit{primary} and \textit{secondary} datasets have been introduced to demonstrate the distribution shift between the training and deployment phase in the case of a driverless car.
 Moreover, the performance monitoring network has been trained using the \textit{secondary} dataset instead of \textit{primary} dataset following the frameworks proposed by \cite{zhang2014predicting} and \cite{ daftry2016introspective}.